Bill-Davis-data/Configuration-Reports-Power-BI/README.md

 <summary>Orders</summary>
 <br/>

-The source for the Orders query is a range and not a table, so the headers get promoted and certain columns correctly renamed.

 For consistency, uppercase applied to key column, add custom column for first 10 characters, and replace errors with a 0.

 Add custom column for PO_Year to use for filtering during visualization.